SPANDigital/presidium-html-to-markdown/README.md

 html2md convert ./html-files ./presidium --select=.article --headers=h1
 ```

+---

 ## Advanced usage

-You can define a config.yml file in the working directory or in`$HOME/.html2md` with additional options to
+You can define a `config.yml` file in your working directory or in`$HOME/.html2md` directory with additional options to control the conversion.

 ### Remove HTML

-The `html.remove` option allows you to selectively remove specific HTML elements from your source document before converting it to Markdown.
+The `html.remove` option allows you to selectively remove elements from your source document before converting it to Markdown.
 This can be useful when you want to clean up your HTML content or remove unwanted elements that have no relevance.

 **Example Usage:**